Cirkit Designer Logo

 Q: Can I power the Arduino NANO 3 USB-C with a battery?

-A: Yes, you can power the board using a battery by connecting it to the VIN and GND pins.
-Ensure the voltage is within the 7-12V range.
+A: Yes, you can power the board using a battery connected to the VIN pin (7-12V) or the 5V pin (regulated 5V).

-Q: Can I use the Arduino NANO 3 USB-C with a 3.3V sensor?
+Q: Can I use the Arduino NANO 3 USB-C for wireless communication?